hobgreenson/dynamic-time-warping/README.md

-This is some C code to do vanilla dynamic time warping (DTW) using MATLAB.
+This is some C code to do vanilla (i.e. no global constraints) dynamic time warping (DTW) using MATLAB.

 Only the distance between time series is returned.
-You can expect a 20000-40000X speed-up over equivalent MATLAB code because the DTW algorithm is not vecotrizable.
-This code has been tested against the "dtw" library for R.
+You can expect a dramatic speed-up over equivalent MATLAB code because the DTW algorithm is not (easily) vecotrizable.
+This code has been informally tested against the "dtw" library for R.

 To get it to work: